Sailing Vessel Encountering Sailing Vessel

 Note that the following illustrations are not drawn to scale.
-The vessels are shown closer to each other than they should be when actually encountering another vessel on the water.
+The boats are shown closer to each other than they should be when actually encountering another vessel on the water.

 Wind on Same Side: When two sailing vessels are approaching one another with the wind on the same side, the leeward sailing vessel is the stand-on vessel.

 Wind on Different Sides: When two sailing vessels are approaching one another with the wind on different sides, the sailing vessel with the wind on its starboard (right) side is the stand-on vessel.